chuk-chuk/remindersAPI/README.md

 A REST API built with MongoDB, Node.js and Express.
 Make sure you have Mongo Driver installed and have a mongo shell running before launching the server.
+Securing Node.js RESTful API with JSON Web Tokens, so User needs to be authorised to access resources.
+Users passwords are encrypted with npm bcript.

 - `git clone`
 - `cd into dir`